 The mature antheridium dehisces with the help of water.
 As the antheridia mature, the roof of the antheridial chamber ruptures irregularly, exposing the antheridia.
-The antheridia absorb water, and an apperture is formed by rupturing at the distal end of the antheridium.
+The antheridia absorb water, and an aperture is formed by rupturing at the distal end of the antheridium.

 A large number of antherozoids come out through the aperture.
 With the help of flagella, the liberated antherozoids swim in the film of water to reach the mature archegonia.

-The female reproductive organ of Anthoceros is the archegonium.
+The female reproductive organ of the Anthoceros is the archegonium.
 The archegonium develops on the dorsal surface of the thallus close to the growing point.
 Due to the lack of a stalk, it is embedded in the thallus and is in direct contact with the vegetative cells.

 Development of Archegonium

-The archegonium of Anthoceros develops from a single superficial cell on the dorsal surface of the thallus in the acropetal manner, called the archegonial initial.
+The archegonium of Anthoceros develops from a single superficial cell on the dorsal surface of the thallus in an acropetal manner, called the archegonial initial.
 The superficial cell has dense protoplasm and lies close to the apical growing point.
 In monoecious species (e.g., A. gollani, A. punctatus, and A. fusiformis), the archegonia are formed after the antheridia develop in the same thallus.

 The archegonial initial divides transversely to form an outer primary archegonial cell and an inner primary stalk cell (e.g., A. gemmulosus, A. crispulus).
 But in A. erectus, it may directly function as a primary archegonial cell (Mehra and Hanson, 1953).

 The primary archegonial cell divides by three successive intersecting walls or periclinal vertical walls, resulting in the formation of three sterile peripheral initials or jacket initials and a fourth fertile median cell, the primary axial cell.